 All vaccines contain an active component (the antigen) which generates the protective immune response.

-Some vaccines contain a tiny amount of aluminium salts, such as aluminium hydroxide, aluminium phosphate, and potassium aluminium sulphate (alum), to act as an adjuvant.
+An adjuvant encourages a stronger immune response to the vaccine antigen.
+In New Zealand, some vaccines contain a tiny amount of aluminium salts, such as aluminium hydroxide, aluminium phosphate, and potassium aluminium sulphate (alum), to act as an adjuvant.

 Excipients are all substances in the finished product, other than the active ingredients.
 Excipients may have been used during the manufacturing process or in the finished pharmaceutical product to maintain quality.